 I’ve always had a problem with productivity.
 Always wanting to be on the go 24/7, always trying to ACHIEVE something and never wanting to do anything that didn’t seem productive to me.
 It’s something I’ve been working on a LOT over the last few years and the art of switching off and doing something unproductive has become more and more relevant and important to me.

 How to relax and switch off is something I’ve worked tirelessly at trying to achieve.
-Of course it’s never going to be a case of reaching a certain goal or destination but instead finding the tools and strategies that work for you and actively trying to avoid anything that doesn’t serve you.
-If you have to reach for alternative things like the best THC oil to aid you, then that’s fine!
+Of course it’s never going to be a case of reaching a certain goal or destination but instead finding the tools and strategies that work for you and actively trying to avoid anything that doesn’t serve you and prevents you from knowing how to switch off mentally.

-So whether you’re desperate to try and switch off from work, a personal problem that’s taking up far too much of your mind or you’re just trying to learn how to relax more, here are some ways I’ve learnt how to switch off and relax:
+So whether you’re struggling to switch off from work, a personal problem that’s taking up far too much of your mind or you’re just trying to learn how to relax more, here are some ways I’ve learnt how to switch off and relax:

 That ISN’T related to work or the thing you’re trying to switch off from.
 Don’t kid yourself with this one.
 If you’re a full-time blogger like me and you try and convince yourself that you’re “switching off” by writing a blog post – you’re not.
 Sorry.
 Despite the fact that you might LOVE what you do, it’s almost crucial to find yourself something that you love, which is unrelated to work, which will help you switch off.
 For me, that’s something like: